johardi/bio2schema/bio2schema-pipeline-clinicaltrials/README.md

 This folder contains a data transformation pipeline that will transform [ClinicalTrials.gov](https://clinicaltrials.gov/) data into Schema.org's structure.

-The pipeline will transform the format from XML to JSON-LD following the [MedicalTrial](https://health-lifesci.schema.org/MedicalTrial) specification.
-Additionally, the pipeline includes some data reconciliations that will verify the value strings against a known knowledge base (e.g., data dictionary, public registry, ontology, etc.) and retrieve the identifier and standard naming.
-The goal for this extra step is to make sure that the resulting data is linkable to other sources for a richer data querying.
+The pipeline will transform the original data format from XML to JSON-LD following the [MedicalTrial](https://health-lifesci.schema.org/MedicalTrial) specification.
+Additionally, the pipeline will reconcile names with known LOD databases (e.g., DBpedia and BioPortal) to find their persistent identifier and preferred name so that it is possible to link the information with other well-known resources.

 ## Data Mapping